Soham6298/Latent-Composite-HSGPs/README.md

 ## Case study
 We apply our models on a single-cell biology data involving the maturation process of erythroid cells from progenitor cells (https://www.nature.com/articles/s41586-019-0933-9) to esimate latent cellular ordering.
 We compare the results between pcHSGP and pdHSGP as well as experimental time.
 See 'CaseStudy_pcHSGP.R' and 'CaseStudy_pdHSGP.R' to re-analyse the data provided in 'casestudydata' folder.
 The result figures can be generated using the script 'CaseStudyFigures.R'.
 For more details, check the 'Real-World Case Study' section of our paper.

+## Figures
+The figures from our experiments is also provided in the folder 'Figures'.